JuliaAstro/CCDReduction.jl/docs/src/index.md

 nothing; # hide
 ```

-finally, we can use function chaining (or tools like [Underscores.jl](https://github.com/c42f/Underscores.jl)) for creating a simple processing pipeline!
+Finally, we can use function chaining (or tools like [Underscores.jl](https://github.com/c42f/Underscores.jl)) for creating a simple processing pipeline!

 ```@example usage
 using Underscores